GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `httpProxy`: Use the given HTTP proxy to contact App Engine.
 * `httpsProxy`: Use the given HTTPS proxy to contact App Engine, when using HTTPS.
 If `httpProxy` is given but `httpsProxy` is not, both HTTP and HTTPS requests will use the given proxy.
+* `oauth2`: Use OAuth2 authentication instead of password-based authentication.

 The task `gaeDownloadApp` requires you to at least define the application ID and directory to write the files to.
 Define the tasks' properties in the closure `app`: